shish0r/VRSCustomMarkers/README.md

 B1 - set to "B1" ICAO type

+Tornado - set to "TOR" ICAO type

+IL-76 - set to "IL76" and "A124" ICAO type

+C5 - set to "C5" ICAO type

+AN-225 - set to "A225" ICAO type

 Install according to: http://forum.virtualradarserver.co.uk/viewtopic.php?f=11&t=805#p4019

 Note that the top section of the file assigns fill colours to the graphics based on various aircraft attributes.